-- A. Location/Installation In connection with obtaining the ARC's approval of any roof-mounted device or solar device, the Owner shall provide the ARC with the following information: (i) the location where the device is to be installed on the property/structure, (ii) the type of device to be installed, (iii) the dimensions of the device, (iv) the proposed color of device, and (v) a pictorial/brochure of the device (if available).
-Following the Owner's submission of the required information, the ARC shall either approve or deny the specific location for the installation of the device as requested by the Owner, or, if feasible, determine an alternate location, based on the following criteria: - To the maximum extent possible, a roof-mounted device or solar device shall be installed so as to minimize its exposure when viewed from any other Privately Owned Site, Common Area, Community Association Properties, street, or from the surrounding community unless to do so will have the effect of substantially interfering with the use of the device or significantly increasing the cost of the device. - 2.
-The preferred location of the device shall be on the back roof of the residence and below the peak of the roof. - 3.
+- A. Location; Installation In connection with obtaining the Committee's approval of any roof-mounted device or solar device, the Owner shall provide the Committee with the following information: (i) the location that the device is to be installed on the property/structure, (ii) the type of device to be installed, (iii) the dimensions of the device, (iv) the proposed color of device, and (v) a pictorial/brochure of the device (if available).
+Following the Owner's submission of the required information, the Committee will either approve or deny the specific location for the installation of the device as requested by the Owner, or, if feasible, determine an alternate location, based on the following criteria: - To the maximum extent possible, a roof-mounted device or solar device shall be installed so as to minimize its exposure when viewed from any other Privately Owned Site, Common Area, Community Association Properties, street, or from the surrounding community unless to do so will have the effect of substantially interfering with the use of the device or significantly increasing the cost of the device. - 2.
+The preferred location of the device shall be on the back roof of the residence and below the peak of the roof.
+Alternatively, the device may be pole-mounted in the rear area of a private yard below the fence-line and, to the maximum extent possible, shall be screened from the view of others by landscaping materials. - 3.
 All devices shall be installed flush with the roof unless to do so will have the effect of prohibiting the collection of solar energy. - 4.
 The total number of solar panels and other apparatus installed shall not cover more than 75% of any given roof section, unless to do so will have the effect of prohibiting the collection of solar energy.